ngscheurich/fresh-pots/README.md

 ## Install

 You should totally set up Fresh Pots for your organization!
-I intended for this to project to be totally decoupled from my place of employment, but time constraints.
+I originally intended for this project to be fully decoupled from my place of employment, but time constraints.
 I’d be glad to accept any PRs that make the project more easily usable for any team.

 ### Dependencies